 In her role as General Counsel and Corporate Secretary, Marni Helfand manages all transactional and litigation matters for Integreon across the globe.
 Prior to joining Integreon, Marni held various in-house counsel roles with a focus on litigation and employment law.
 She also has significant corporate experience with contract review and negotiation, immigration, and mergers and acquisitions.
 Marni’s industry experience is varied between public and private companies, union and non-union, including food service and professional services.
 Prior to holding roles as in-house counsel, Marni was an associate with Littler Mendelson in Chicago.

 Marni received her B.S.
 Labor and Industrial Relations from Cornell University and her J.D. from Northwestern University School of Law.

-Kristyn J. Hyland is a member of the leadership team in Bloomberg Law’s Corporate, Tech & IP business unit, having spent nearly 15 years at BNA.
-In her current role as deputy editorial director, Ms. Hyland oversees a team of highly-experienced attorneys and data scientists who focus on developing tools and content in the areas of corporate governance and compliance, legal department operations, corporate transactions, capital markets, securities, antitrust, and banking, amongst others.
+Kristyn J. Hyland is a member of the leadership team in Bloomberg Law’s Content & Analysis business unit, having spent nearly 15 years at BNA.
+In her current role as Director of Analysis, Ms. Hyland oversees a team of highly-experienced attorney analysts focused on developing tools and content in the areas of corporate governance and compliance, legal department operations, corporate transactions, capital markets, securities, IP, labor & employment, tech & telecom, and banking, amongst others.